shanmugam31/Finalyear-project/README.md

 lcd.print("Health Care");
 // Configure the PulseSensor object, by assigning our variables to it. pulseSensor.analogInput(PulseWire);
-// pulseSensor.blinkOnPulse(LED13);       //auto-magically blink Arduino's LED with heartbeat. pulseSensor.setThreshold(Threshold);
+// pulseSensor.blinkOnPulse(LED13);       //auto-magically blink Arduino's LED with heartbeat pulseSensor.setThreshold(Threshold);

 // Double-check the "pulseSensor" object was created and "began" seeing a signal.